20+ Ideas for an Energizing and Fun Brain Break for Kids

 3. Red Light, Green Light

-In this activity, one person acts as the traffic light, calling out “green light” for others to move and “red light” to stop.
+This one's a classic – and great for getting kids moving quickly.
+One person acts as the traffic light, calling out “green light” for others to move and “red light” to stop.
 The rest of the players try to reach the traffic light person without moving during the “red light.”
-This engaging and fast-paced exercise enhances attention and reaction time.
+It's a great way to get them thinking fast and moving even faster.

 4. Follow the Leader